xled/xled-docs/docs/hardware.rst

 - Movie Capacity: 992
 - Wire type: 4

+Physical configuration:

+- string of 95 LEDs on first cable
+- string of 95 LEDs on second cable

 In this documentation the device is referred as:

 - Hardware ID: 1cc190